OpenStack: Dashboard (Horizon)

 Horizon is the canonical implementation of OpenStack's Dashboard, which provides a web based user interface to OpenStack services including Nova, Swift, Keystone, etc.

 Horizon ships with three central dashboards, a "User Dashboard", a "System Dashboard", and a "Settings" dashboard.
 Between these three they cover the core OpenStack applications and deliver on Core Support.

 The Horizon application also ships with a set of API abstractions for the core OpenStack projects in order to provide a consistent, stable set of reusable methods for developers.
 Using these abstractions, developers working on Horizon don't need to be intimately familiar with the APIs of each OpenStack project.

 Orchestration (Heat)

 Heat is a service to orchestrate multiple composite cloud applications using templates, through both an OpenStack-native REST API and a CloudFormation-compatible Query API.

 Workflow (Mistral)

 Mistral is a service that manages workflows.
 User typically writes a workflow using workflow language based on YAML and uploads the workflow definition to Mistral via its REST API.
 Then user can start this workflow manually via the same API or configure a trigger to start the workflow on some event.

 Telemetry (Ceilometer)

 OpenStack Telemetry (Ceilometer) provides a Single Point Of Contact for billing systems, providing all the counters they need to establish customer billing, across all current and future OpenStack components.
-The delivery of counters is traceable and auditable, the counters must be easily extensible to support new projects, and agents doing data collections should be independent of the overall system.
+The delivery of counters is traceable and auditable, the counters must be easily extensible to support new projects, and agents doing data collection should be independent of the overall system.